The challenge is not understanding JCA.

 Q6: What is a Joint Scientific Consultation (JSC)?

-A JSC gives early feedback from HTA bodies on comparators, outcomes, evidence plans and patient engagement strategies.
-Early JSC engagement helps anticipate PICO diversity and strengthen JCA readiness.
+A JSC gives sponsors early feedback from HTA bodies on comparators, outcomes, evidence plans and patient engagement strategies.
+For rare disease teams, understanding what a JSC is likely to surface — and preparing internal thinking accordingly is a useful part of upstream JCA readiness.

 Q7: How do rare diseases fit into the JCA process?